GaryMilne/SmartThingsUnifiedPresence/README.md

 # SmartThings Unified Presence
 A solution that looks at WiFi, Bluetooth or BLE signals to determine if a given person is present.
 Presence is marked in SmartThings device handler.

 Overview: This project consists of two pieces.
 A Python script with supporting shell script that nominally runs on a Raspberry Pi.
 This script is configured with people, devices and device addresses to monitor for presence.
 One person may have up to four devices.
-All the devices must be "out" for the person to be considered to be out.
-The second piece is a device handler for SmartThings that receives the information via a JSON file and marks the persons presence accordingly.
+All the devices must be "out" for the person to be considered out.
+Any one device in and the person is considered in.
+The second piece is a device handler for SmartThings that receives the information via a JSON file and marks the persons presence accordingly in SmartThings.

 I built this using a RPi 4B but have also tested it with a RPi Zero W.  These steps are based on a fresh install (Buster) so may need to be adjusted based on your individual version.